viksit/keyframe/tutorial/README.md

 pip install .
 ```

-This will also install a sample configuration file into the following path `$HOME/.pymyra/settings.conf`.

 ## Step 2: Configure the SDK with your API credentials

 - Register at http://api.myralabs.com/register
 - When your account is opened, you'll receive an email with a link to the dashboard.
 - Log in to the dashboard and note the `account_id` and `account_secret`.
-Add those values into the appropriate places in the configuration file at`$HOME/.pymyra/settings.conf`.
+Add those values into the appropriate places in the config dictionary in `tutorial.py`.

 ## Step 3: Interact with CalendarBot